FabLabGharbiya/fabzero/md-files/fabmods.md

 - /dev/tty* is a serial device
 - /dev/usb/lp* is a printer , device server
 - start the server : from mods directory we write `hs`
+- how to update the sibu mods : `git pull` there is a .get file contains the repo link, to know the link we use `git remote -v`

 How to work on it
 - http://mods.cba.mit.edu/